Preface

 1. The Quick Scan (TL;DRs only): - Read chapter summaries for rapid orientation - Perfect for busy clinicians needing key takeaways - Use when evaluating whether a chapter addresses your immediate question - Best for: Attendings, department chairs, anyone triaging information

-2. The Deep Dive (Full chapters): - Read complete chapters for comprehensive understanding - Includes clinical evidence, case studies, implementation details - Use when implementing AI tools or developing institutional policies - Best for: Informaticists, researchers, residency educators, early adopters
+2. The Deep Dive (Full chapters): - Read complete chapters for detailed understanding - Includes clinical evidence, case studies, implementation details - Use when implementing AI tools or developing institutional policies - Best for: Informaticists, researchers, residency educators, early adopters

 3. The Specialty Focus (Your chapters only): - Read foundations (Part I) + your specialty + implementation (Part III) - Most efficient path for specialty-specific guidance - Skip chapters outside your clinical domain - Best for: Practicing physicians in specific specialties